-This Excel Workshop provides an advanced level skill for students preparing to take DAT 5140 Data Analytics.
+This Excel Workshop provides advanced level skill development for students in the DAT 5140 Data Analytics.
 Excel is used widely throughout the MBA Program and within business organizations.
-Students who complete this two session workshop will learn how to perform key Excel functions necessary for the DAT 5140 course, as well as other analytics classes in the MBA Program.
+Students who complete this workshop will learn how to perform key Excel functions necessary for the DAT 5140 course, as well as other analytical classes in the MBA Program.